dojo/dojo.io/site/source/tutorials/1040_dojo1_dijits/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/dojo1.cfg.js' %}

-{% task 'Ensure the application builds.' %}
+{% task 'Ensuring the application builds.' %}

 At this point, you should be able to build your application.

-{% instruction 'Run `dojo build` in the project root.' %}

 {% aside 'Reminder' %}
 You can now use `dojo build -w` to continue to develop, with live rebuilding of your project.
 {% endaside %}

+{% instruction 'Run `dojo build` in the project root.' %}

 You should see a rather long output indicating many dependencies have been output.